yoolk/history_tracker/README.md

       HistoryTracker.enabled = false
     end

+If you want to disable tracking inside `rails console` or `rake` script, add this:

+    if defined?(Rails::Console) or File.basename($0) == "rake"
+      HistoryTracker.enabled = false
+    end

 #### Per class

-If you are about change some widgets and you don't want to track your changes, you can disable tracking like this:
+If you are about change some widgets and you don't want to track your changes, you can disable/enable tracking like this:

+    >> Listing.enabled = false
+    >> Listing.enabled = true

     >> Listing.disable_tracking

-And enable back like this:

     >> Listing.enable_tracking

 #### Per method call